mattcantstop/gitline/README.md

 **Where You Are Assigned (based on label type):**
 `sh execute.sh assigned username label_name`

-*Note: The "Assigned" type takes a third parameted (label_name) whereas the "Mentioned" type does not*
+*Note: The "Assigned" type takes a third parameter (label_name) whereas the "Mentioned" type does not*

 This will dump out JSON into the terminal.
-Check [this link](https://developer.github.com/v3/issues/) for sample output of an issue.
-Here you can quickly scan through issues to see where you should spend your time first.
+[This link](https://developer.github.com/v3/issues/) shows sample output of an issue.
+You can quickly scan through issues to see where you should spend your time first after it dumps to the console.

 For instance, if I wanted to get a detailed view of what issues were assigned to me with the label of bug I could add this line to my `.bash_profile`: